vhegde91/SUSY_Photon/README.md

 addInfo: additional info about type of skimimg.
 For ex, LostMu for skiming lost muon studies.

 #### Make skims using condor:

 $ ./submitMany.sh

 This submits jobs to condor using splitRunList.C script.

+1)
+splitRunList.C:

+Modify 3 lines in this script depending on type of skim you are making:
+`
+  string exeCondor  = "worker2.sh";//name of the shell script to run at worker node. string exeAna     = "xxx";//name of the executable you created using Makefile string datasetAna = "addInfo";//a name of for type of skim(ex: "CS_FR" ) `
+``
+  string exeAna     = "xxx";//name of the executable you created using Makefile string datasetAna = "addInfo";//a name of for type of skim(ex: "CS_FR" )
+``

-splitRunList.C: 1st arguement is name of the text file in which name of ALL root files is mentioned.
+1st arguement is name of the text file in which name of ALL root files is mentioned.
 2nd is number of root files to process per job.
 For ex:

 root -l -q 'splitRunList.C("Summer16.WJetsToLNu_HT-100To200_TuneCUETP8M1_13TeV-madgraphMLM-pythia8.txt",21)'

 If there are 210 file names in Summer16.WJetsToLNu_HT-100To200_TuneCUETP8M1_13TeV-madgraphMLM-pythia8.txt, then it submits 10 condor jobs with 21 root files to process per job.

+2)
+worker2.sh

+This is the shell script that runs at worker node.
+In this file, you have to metion where your condor output root files need to be written.

+xrdcp -f $datasetName'_'$outputFileTag root://cmseos.fnal.gov//store/user/vhegde/myLocation/

+3)
+findFailedJobs.C

+Use this script once the jobs are done.
+This checks if the o/p root files are good/absent/corrupted.
+If a job has failed or o/p file is corrupted, then you will get a command to resubmit these jobs.
+If all jobs are successful, then you will get an option to hadd files. !!
+Sometimes files may be very big, so do not hadd !!!.
+Also it gives a option to remove added files.

+Modify this line depending on type of skim and location where the o/p root files are located(location mentioned in worker2.sh)
+`
+char ofileStart[300]="/eos/uscms/store/user/vhegde/myLocation/addInfo_";
+`
+Arguement: name of the text file in which name of ALL root files is mentioned w/o .txt.
+For ex: root -l -q 'findFailedJobs.C("Summer16.WJetsToLNu_HT-100To200_TuneCUETP8M1_13TeV-madgraphMLM-pythia8")'

 Inside Makeskims direcory: